Privacy Policy

 ElioHealth is not intended for individuals under 18 years of age, and we do not knowingly collect personal data from children.

 We may update this Privacy Policy from time to time.
-If we make material changes, we will provide notice appropriate to the nature of the change and update the “Last updated” date above.
+If we make material changes, we will provide notice appropriate to the nature of the change and update this page accordingly.

 If you have questions, concerns, or requests regarding this Privacy Policy or your personal data, please contact: